When did that happen?

 After a long day, Vitaly capped it off by making sure to keep perspective on everything we’re doing.
 Standing in front of the images recorded onto the Voyager Golden Record, he reminded us that we’re not designing for aliens, so don’t over-complicate it all.
 The web moves extraordinarily fast and creating a site that sticks around for more than a few years is a lifetime achievement.
 So strive for a unique and representative solution, but don’t think too much!

-Favourite Two: Dietrich Ayala on IoT and the digital/physical divide
+Favourite 2: Dietrich Ayala on IoT and the digital/physical divide

 Getting back into the swing of the conference after lunch is always a hard task, but Dietrich’s passionate delivery of open-source and inclusive design solutions kept me awake and interested.
 Technology is becoming ever more responsive and ever less visible.
 Bluetooth beacons, standalone voice assistants and smart home technologies are still in their infancies, but will only improve as time goes on.
 Technological advances are allowing us to identify, understand, and design for the most granular of user situations.